Kareem Abdul-Jabbar: Legacy

 Among the most graceful basketball players ever, Abdul-Jabbar is regarded as one of the best centers ever and one of the greatest players in NBA history; he was voted the best center of all time by ESPN ahead of Wilt Chamberlain in 2007, and ranked No. 4 in Slam's "Top 100 Players Of All-Time" in 2018, and No. 3 in ESPN's list of the top 74 NBA players of all time in 2020, the best center ever ahead of Bill Russell and Chamberlain.
 League experts and basketball legends frequently mentioned him when considering the greatest player of all time.
 Riley said in 1985: "Why judge anymore?
 When a man has broken records, won championships, endured tremendous criticism and responsibility, why judge?
 Let's toast him as the greatest player ever."
 In 2023, as James was on the verge of breaking the NBA career scoring record, Abdul-Jabbar remained as Riley's choice as the greatest: "We don't win championships without the greatest player in the history of the game, who had the greatest weapon in the history of the game.
 The skyhook was unstoppable.
 Last minute of the game, it's going to one guy".
 As president of the Miami Heat, Riley had won two NBA titles with James on their roster.
 Isiah Thomas remarked: "If they say the numbers don't lie, then Kareem is the greatest ever to play the game."
 In 2013, Julius Erving said: "In terms of players all-time, Kareem is still the number one guy.
 He's the guy you gotta start your franchise with."
 In 2015, ESPN named Abdul-Jabbar the best center in NBA history, and ranked him No. 2 behind Michael Jordan among the greatest NBA players ever.
 While Jordan's shots were enthralling and considered unfathomable, Abdul-Jabbar's skyhook appeared automatic, and he himself called the shot "unsexy".
 In 2016, Abdul-Jabbar's only recognized rookie card became the most expensive basketball card ever sold (the record has since been surpassed) when it went for $501,900 at auction.
 In 2022, he was ranked No. 3 (first in his position) in ESPN's NBA 75th Anniversary Team list, and No. 3 (behind Jordan and James) in a similar list by The Athletic.

+Abdul-Jabbar was also the first ever NBA player to sign a sneaker endorsement deal with Adidas in 1978.
+He went on to become the first ever player overall with a signature shoe shortly after.
+In 2014, the UCLA Bruins wore "The Blueprint" Crazy 8 against Colorado on Feb.
+13, and the shoes were sold online and at an Adidas store in New Orleans—during NBA All-Star weekend—starting on Feb.
+14.